iBiology/iTOL/README.rst

     from iTOL import TOL

-    # Initiate the base class by pass the tree file and work directory (not always necessary)
+    # Initiate the base class by providing a tree file and work directory (not always necessary)
     t = TOL(tfile='path/to/tree_file', wd='path/to/work/directory')

     # Data for coloring the tree